LoginRadius/engineering-portal/content/how-to-fix-memory-leaks-in-react/index.md

     };
 }, []);
 ```
 In the above code, I've created a boolean variable `isMounted`, whose initial value is true.
-When `isMounted` is true the state is updated and function is returned, else if the action is unmounted before completion, then function is returned with `isMounted` as false.
-This ensures that when a new effect is to be executed, the previous effect will be taken care of first.
+When `isMounted` is true, the state is updated and function is returned.
+Else if the action is unmounted before completion, then function is returned with `isMounted` as false.
+This ensures that when a new effect is to be executed, the previous effect will be first taken care of.

 ### 2) Using AbortController
 ```